lgerardino/Retail-Forecasting-/README.md

 - Analyze and remove outliers for key variables.

 ### Sales Trend and Variables Relationship Analysis
-- Sales tren ove time.
+- Sales tren over time.
 - Inventory Levels Across Regions.
 - Sales by category, Region, and Weather
 - Sales by Region by Season